cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/aws_hello_world_example.md

 ```
 **Note**: You can also create those secrets from the UI easily(see last section).

-**Tip**: Running commands on Docker containers can be applied directly from the hosting shell by encapsulating the command in quotes and using the docker exec command.
+**Tip**: Running commands on Docker containers can be applied
+directly from the hosting shell by encapsulating the command in quotes
+and using the docker exec command.
 For example: `docker exec -it <container name> sh -c "<the command>"`.
-Alternatively one may open a shell directly in the container by executing: `docker exec -it <container image name> /bin/bash`
+Alternatively one may open a shell directly in the container by executing:
+`docker exec -it <container image name> /bin/bash`

 ## Step 3: Upload the default plugins

-Plugins are Cloudify's extendable interfaces to services, cloud providers, and automation tools.
-Connecting to AWS requires the AWS plugin.
-One may upload just specific plugins or for simplicity upload the plugin bundle containing all the basic pre-canned plugins.
+Plugins are Cloudify's extendable interfaces to services, cloud providers and automation tools.
+Connecting to AWS requires AWS plugin.
+One may upload just specific plugins
+or for simplicity upload the plugin bundle containing all the basic pre-packaged plugins.

-Upload the default plugins (this takes a few minutes)
+Upload the default plugins (this may take a few minutes depending on your internet speed)
 ```bash
 docker exec -it cfy_manager_local sh -c "cfy plugins bundle-upload"
 ```

 **Tip**: Read more about Cloudify [plugins]({{< relref "/working_with/official_plugins/_index.md" >}}) and [writing your own plugins]({{< relref "/developer/writing_plugins/_index.md" >}}).

-## Step 4: Upload, deploy, and install the blueprint
+## Step 4: Upload, deploy and install the blueprint

-A Cloudify blueprint is a general purpose model for describing systems, services, or any orchestrated object topology.
-Blueprints are represented as descriptive code (yaml files) and typically stored and managed as part of the source repository.
+A Cloudify blueprint is a general purpose model for describing systems, services or any orchestrated object topology.
+Blueprints are represented as descriptive code (yaml based files) and typically stored and managed as part of the source repository.
 The hello-world blueprint is available [here](https://github.com/cloudify-community/blueprint-examples/blob/master/hello-world-example/aws.yaml).

 Uploading a blueprint to Cloudify can be done by direct upload or by providing the link in the code repository.
-The flow is (1) upload the blueprint (2) deploy the blueprint - this generates a model in the Cloudify DB (3) Run the install workflow to apply the model to the infrastructure.
+The flow to do that is :

+ * (1) upload the blueprint
+ * (2) create a deployment from that uploaded blueprint - this generates a model in Cloudify DB
+ * (3) run the install workflow for that created deployment to apply the model to the infrastructure.

 In order to perform this flow as a single unit we will use the **install command**.